 I hope my troubleshooting tips for having a black screen in Windows can help you.
 Of course there is no guarantee in this situation as there are literally hundreds of causes and solutions for this problem.

-In the computer help section on the top navigation bar on this website, there is a troubleshooting tips section there where you will find more articles related to troubleshooting black screen problems.
+In the computer help section on the top navigation bar on this website, there is a troubleshooting tips section there where you will find more articles related to Black screen in Windows error recovery.